Chapter Sixty Five IV

 Janah is in bed with Nikko, taking deliciously vulgar advantage.
 Chan in his room, probably moving around the furniture with his mind.

 Black and I are in traffic, crawling to the hotel, I smile to myself, Black is driving.
-To get my mind out of the gutter, until I get back anyway, I ask about Sonia.
+To get my mind off licentious lesbians, until I get back anyway, I ask about Sonia.

 “Girl works too much.
 She’s got a caseload that would crack an elephant’s back.
 Fortunately, she’s got me to take care of the house, feed her, make her go for a relaxing run, then I help her unwind, you know, in other ways.
 She seems to be satisfied with the, uh, situation.”